Black hole images as probes of thermodynamic evolution

 \section{Conclusions}

 In this work we have investigated how the images of RN--AdS black holes evolve along isobaric and isothermal thermodynamic processes.
-Our results show that black hole images encode not only information about phase transitions, but also about the underlying thermodynamic ensemble, and, in the isothermal case, even about the temperature.
+Our results show that black hole images encode not only information about the phase transition, but also about the underlying thermodynamic process, and even about the temperature in the isothermal case.

-Phase transition information encoded in black hole images has long been recognized, particularly in the isobaric ensemble, where numerous studies have shown that a thermodynamic phase transition manifests itself as a sudden change in the image size.
-In this paper, we extend this conclusion to the isothermal ensemble and demonstrate that, in both ensembles, the phase transition always leads to a sudden increase of the black hole image, rather than a decrease or no change.
-While this result further confirms the robustness of using image discontinuities to detect black hole phase transitions, it also implies that such abrupt changes alone are generally insufficient to distinguish whether the underlying thermodynamic evolution is isobaric or isothermal.
+Phase transition information encoded in black hole images has long been recognized, particularly in isobaric process, where numerous studies have shown that a thermodynamic phase transition manifests itself as a sudden change in the image size.
+In this paper, we extend this conclusion to the isothermal process and demonstrate that, in both thermodynamic processes, the phase transition always leads to a sudden increase in the black hole image, rather than a decrease or no change.
+While this result further confirms the robustness of using image discontinuities to detect black hole phase transitions, it also implies that such sudden changes alone are generally insufficient to distinguish between the underlying isobaric and isothermal processes.

-Fortunately, we find that black hole images exhibit qualitatively different evolution patterns in the two ensembles.
+Fortunately, we find that black hole images exhibit qualitatively different evolution patterns in the two thermodynamic processes.
 Along isobars, the image size grows monotonically with the horizon radius $r_h$, whereas along isotherms it first decreases and then increases.
 This contrast implies that the nonmonotonic behavior of the image size itself provides a diagnostic for distinguishing isobaric from isothermal processes.